Generator Buying Regrets: What Owners Wish They Knew

 7. The maintenance contract that turned out to be mandatory

 The $200 to $400 a year service contract was pitched as optional, so the owner skipped it to save money.
 Then a part fails, the warranty claim goes in, and it gets denied because the required maintenance was never performed or documented.
+Read Generac's own documents and you can see how that happens: the owner's manual states that to maintain the product warranty the engine oil must be serviced according to the manual, and the limited warranty requires proof that all required maintenance was performed.
 The "optional" contract was quietly holding the warranty up the whole time.

 The number: $200 to $400 a year for a service plan, plus oil, filters, and a starting battery every two to three years.